BjoKaSH/maczfs-archive/support/ReadMe-test-system.txt

 Command execution
 =================

-A major purpose of the system is, to run command under controlled conditions and to capture and compare their output against expected values.
-Running command, capturing output (stderr and stdout) and searching the captured output for defined patters is implemented in a number of run_... functions.
+A major purpose of the system is, to run commands under controlled conditions and to capture and compare their output against expected values.
+Running command, capturing output (stderr and stdout) and searching the captured output for defined patterns is implemented in a number of run_... functions.
 These are build on top of each other with run_cmd being the workhorse and many convenient variants build around it.
 The following functions are defined: